ehmicky/handle-cli-error/README.md

 Color/style of the error's [icon](#-icon) and name.
 The available values are listed [here](https://github.com/ehmicky/chalk-string#available-styles).
-Several styles can be specified by using spaces like `"red bold"`.
+Several styles can be specified by using spaces.
 Can be disabled by passing an empty string.

 #### 🚒 timeout